 That's why we include items like baby lotion in essentials kits, as well as toothpaste, toothbrushes and shampoo.

-A regular gift of just £7 a month can help provide more kits for women and girls living in hidden emergencies.
+A regular gift of just £7 a month can help provide more kits for women and girls living through humanitarian emergencies.
 Please donate today.